 The Difference Between Template and Custom-Built Websites

 Most websites today are developed with a content management system, or CMS – which allows companies to easily and quickly update their sites without technical support.
 By far the most popular is WordPress, an open-source blogging tool and CMS, which as of 2017 has as much as 50-60 percent of the global CMS market (we’ll focus mostly on WordPress in this article).
-Some of the other content management system platforms available include Joomla, CMS Made Simple, DotNetNuke, and Drupal.
-Which system a developer uses for a particular site depends on a variety of factors, including the technical requirements of your server and his/her own level of expertise in the various platforms.
+Some of the other content management system platforms available include Joomla, Drupal, and DotNetNuke.
+There are also various drag-and-drop website builder platforms like Wix and Squarespace.

 Sites built using WordPress or another CMS platform can be custom, where the entire site is built from scratch for a particular company to fit its needs and brand, or using a pre-made template or “theme” bought off the shelf, or even downloaded for free.
 Both methods have their advantages and disadvantages, depending on your needs, goals and budget — but all sites are not created equal.
 In this article, we’ll cover the basics of template and custom sites, including how you can tell which is which.

 A template site is often a great option if the project is simple – for example, a website that’s basically an online brochure.
 Advantages of templates include:

 - Template sites are significantly less expensive than custom sites.
 Using a template means that most of the website coding is in place without your developer lifting a finger.
 That’s why template sites are much more affordable than custom sites, although your developer will still have to spend time customizing the template and implementing the content.